lorinkoz/django-pgschemas/docs/basic.md

 }
 ```

 Each entry in the `TENANTS` dictionary represents a static tenant, except for `default`, which controls the settings for all dynamic tenants.
-Notice how each tenant has the relevant `APPS` that will be synced in the corresponding schema.
+Notice how each tenant has the relevant `APPS` whose migrations will be applied in the corresponding schema.

 For Django to function properly, `INSTALLED_APPS` and `ROOT_URLCONF` settings must be defined.
 Just make them get their information from the `TENANTS` dictionary, for the sake of consistency.